diecast/diecast/readme.md

             "favicon.png",
             "CNAME"
         )),
+        bind::each(chain![
+            route::identity,
-        bind::each(chain![route::identity, item::copy]),
+            item::copy]),
     ])
     .build();
 ```

+The example above defines a rule called `"statics"` and associates with a `Bind`-level handler.
+This handler is called `Chain` and it's simply a handler that chains together multiple handlers into one.
+Note that `chain!` is simply a helper macro for defining handlers of type `Chain`.
+In this case, it chains together the `bind::select` and `bind::each` handlers, both of which are `Bind`-level handlers.

+`bind::select` is a handler that takes a path pattern and creates an `Item` in the `Bind` for each matching file in the input directory.
+This handler is useful because it helps to populate a `Bind` with `Item`s.

+`bind::each` is a handler that takes an `Item`-level handler and applies it to each `Item` in the `Bind`.
+In this case, the handler being applied to each `Item` is itself a chain of `Item`-level handlers: `route::identity` and `item::copy`.
+The first simply routes the input path to an output path, while the second performs a file-system copy of the file.

+In plain English, the above rule essentially means:

+1. define a rule named "statics"
+2. find all files in the input directory matching the specified pattern and add a corresponding `Item` for each one into this rule's `Bind`
+3. for each `Item` in the `Bind`:
+   1. route the file from the input directory directly to the output directory. e.g `input/a/b/c.txt` would route to `output/a/b/c.txt`
+   2. copy the file represented by the `Item` from the input directory to the output directory

+### In Depth

-Here's a rule called `"posts"` which will match any file in the input directory that matches the glob pattern `posts/*.md`.
+The example below defines a rule called `"posts"` which will match any file in the input directory that matches the glob pattern `posts/*.md`.
 The rule then does the following:

 1. reads each match
 2. parses its metadata